-Proverbs 8:12 I wisdom dwell with prudence, and find out knowledge of witty inventions.
+Proverbs 8:12 I wisdom dwell with prudence, and find out knowledge of witty inventions [properly; knowledge of God].
 8:13 The fear of the Lord is to hate evil: pride, and arrogancy, and the evil way, and the froward mouth, do I hate.
 8:14 Counsel is mine, and sound wisdom: I am understanding; I have strength.

 Here Wisdom tells us that she is UNDERSTANDING and in Proverbs 8:8-9 she says that all of her words are upright; there is nothing misleading or deceptive in them.
-She further says that they are plain to those who understand, and they make sense to those who are seeking after knowledge [the knowledge of God].
+She further says that understanding comes to those who are seeking after the knowledge of God.

-Proverbs 8:8 All the words of my mouth are in righteousness; there is nothing froward or perverse in them.
+Proverbs 8:8 All the words of my [every word of scripture, Word of God] mouth are in righteousness; there is nothing froward or perverse in them.
 8:9 They are all plain to him that understandeth, and right to them that find knowledge.

 The Hebrew word used in Proverbs 8:14 for “understanding” is binah (Strong’s # 998).
-The definition is: knowledge, meaning, perfectly, understanding, wisdom.
-See HEBREW biyn (Strong’s # 995) (Strong’s Exhaustive Concordance)
+The definition is: knowledge perfectly, understood.

 Ezekiel 44:23 And they shall teach my people the difference between the holy and profane, and cause them to discern between the unclean and the clean.
 44:24 And in controversy they shall stand in judgment; and they shall judge it according to my judgments: and they shall keep my laws and my statutes in all mine assemblies; and they shall hallow my sabbaths.